Oslo Airport, Gardermoen: Construction

-To minimize the effect of using state grants to invest in Eastern Norway, parliament decided that the construction and operation of the airport was to be done by an independent limited company that would be wholly owned by the Civil Airport Administration (today Avinor).
+To minimize the effect of using state grants to invest in Eastern Norway, parliament decided that the construction and operation of the airport was to be done by an independent limited company that would be wholly owned by the Civil Airport Administration (Avinor).
 This model was chosen to avoid having to deal with public trade unions and to ensure that the construction was not subject to annual grants.
 This company was founded in 1992 as Oslo Hovedflyplass AS, but changed its name in 1996 to Oslo Lufthavn.
 From 1 January 1997, it also took over the operation of Oslo Airport, Fornebu.
 The company was established with NOK 200 million in share capital.
 The remaining assets were NOK 2 billion from the sale of Fornebu and NOK 900 million in responsible debt.
 The remaining funding would come from debt from the state.
 Total investments for the airport, railways and roads were NOK 22 billion, of which Oslo Lufthavn would have a debt of NOK 11 billion after completion.

 At Gardermoen there was both an air station and about 270 house owners that had their real estate expropriated following parliament's decision.
 NOK 1.7 billion were used to purchase land, including the Air Force.
 It was the state that expropriated and bought all the land and remained land owner, while Oslo Lufthavn leases the ground from the state.
 The first two years were used to demolish and rebuild the air station.
 This reduced the building area from 120000 to 41000 m2, but gave a more functional design.